A Note About Our Name

 In the mid-1960s, the major film studios, in negotiations with Hollywood’s unions, founded the nonprofit Contract Services Administration Trust Fund to administer apprenticeship and other training and safety programs, maintain seniority rosters, and carry out other industry-wide services, studies or education.
 Our name, while straightforward and descriptive, was lengthy for an industry prone to the use of acronyms.
 As such, we have been referenced throughout much of our history as CSATF/CSATTF (the second “T” stands for training), a dual abbreviation that represents our administration and training identities.
 Today, we are simply known as Contract Services.

 Did You Know?

-Contract Services is comprised of two Trust Funds, CSATF and CSATTF, which are governed by two Boards of Trustees (comprised of the same individuals), the members of which are appointed by the AMPTP.
+Contract Services is composed of two separate tax-exempt trust funds — CSATF and CSATTF — which are governed by two boards of trustees, the members of which are appointed by the AMPTP.

 Historical Timeline Points

 1965CSATF (Administration Trust Fund) founded

 1965Industry-Wide Labor-Management Safety Committee founded

 1991California requires all employers to have an Injury and Illness Prevention Program (IIPP)